bookshelfdave/predikit/README.md

 By shipping a tiny core of functionality and focusing on intuitive, test-oriented workflows, Predikit makes it easy to define, compile, and execute tests using CLI tools you're already familiar with.

 Predikit is a work in progress as of Feb 2025, and is not stable for _any_ use.
+I am rewriting this in Golang.

 ## Why?